 (iii) other extraordinary circumstances;

 (2) prove by a preponderance of the evidence that it is in the best interests of the child to be in the custody of the interested third party; and

 (3) show by clear and convincing evidence that granting the petition would not violate section 518.179, subdivision 1a.

 The statute also outlines what factors a court must consider for this analysis.
-This option is primarily designed for situations in which a child is being neglected or otherwise abandoned and gives the opportunity for someone else to step in to care for the child.
+This option is for situations in which a child is being neglected or otherwise abandoned.
+It gives someone else the opportunity to step in to care for the child.
 This other person doesn’t need to be a grandparent, although often is.

 To establish custody, a grandparent must show one of these situations exists.
 Then, if either is established a grandparent must show that it is in the child(ren)’s best interest to award custody.
 Grandparents don’t need an attorney for this.
 However, they can be helpful to navigate the process.